Skjuber/React-Chat-Application/README.md

 # Chat Application

 This application was my assignment as a final exam for my Front-end developer bootcamp.
-The app is available on this link: https://scaledrone-react-chat-application.vercel.app/
+The app is available on this[link](https://scaledrone-react-chat-application.vercel.app/ ).

 # Technologies

-• React
+- React
-• Scaledrone
+- Scaledrone

 # Connect to Scaledrone